Vermont Transit Lines

 Vermont Transit Lines (VTL) was a bus carrier company serving New England.
 Founded in 1929 by William Appleyard, it originally linked the communities of Barre and Burlington, Vermont, with stops along the route.
 VTL grew to add destinations throughout the state, and added routes to Montreal, Quebec; to Boston and Springfield, Massachusetts; and to Maine and New Hampshire.

+History

 Acquisition by Greyhound Lines

 In 1975 VTL was purchased by Greyhound Lines, becoming a subsidiary line.
 Vermont Transit Lines remained based in Burlington, Vermont, with major terminals in White River Junction, Montreal and Boston.
 Service was primarily provided along the Interstate 89 corridor and then on to Boston.

 Discontinuance of the Vermont Transit brand

 On April 1, 2008, Greyhound Lines ceased use of the Vermont Transit Lines brand fully consolidating VTL routes into its operations timetable.
 Vermont Transit Routes 62 (Montreal-Burlington-White River Junction-Boston), 67 (White River Junction-Springfield) and 60 (Bangor-Boston) remain in the Greyhound national network.